-For the year ended September 30, 2006, total net assets decreased by \$7.27 million or 18.3% from the prior year.
-This decrease is the result of incurring more expense than revenue earned in the current fiscal year, and continues a decline in net assets that began in the 2003-2004 fiscal year.
+For the year ended September 30, 2007, total net assets decreased by \$1.7 million or 5.3% from the prior year.
+This decrease is the result of incurring more expense than revenue earned in the current fiscal year, and continues a decline in net assets that began in prior periods.